vanilla-project/vanilla-project.guide/_guides/rust/command-line.md

 ### Testing Tools

-The Rust programming languages comes with testing support built in.
+The Rust programming language comes with testing support built in.
 It provides some basic helper [macros](https://doc.rust-lang.org/stable/rust-by-example/macros.html) for assertions:

 - `assert!(expression)`